Kaiepi/p6-Type-EnumHOW/README.md

   * **^set_package**(*$package* where *.WHO ~~ Stash | PseudoStash)

 Sets the package in which the enum and its values' symbols will be installed.
-This must be called before calling `^compose` or `^compose_values`.
+This must be called before calling `^compose` or `^add_enum_values`.

   * **^add_attribute_with_values**(str *$name*, %values, Mu:U *:$type* = Any, Bool *:$private* = False)